laboon/CS1632_Summer2018/exercises/2/exercise2.md

 DINOSAUR
 ```

+The _key_ to this cipher is 2; if you know that you have to shift the characters up by two to encrypt and down by two to decrypt, you can encrypt/decrypt any text.
+Another key might be 4 - then you would shift by four to encrypt/decrypt.
+For example, A would become E, B would become F, C would become G, etc.

 This is known as a Caesar cipher.
 Although this is a valid cipher, do not rely on its effectiveness!
 It is easily broken, even by hand.
+Even if you were to brute-force it, there are only 26 possibilities to try.
 See http://practicalcryptography.com/ciphers/caesar-cipher/ if you are interested in the cryptographics details of the Caesar cipher.

 ## Pretty Cromulent Privacy